 What happens to California's redistricting after Texas' congressional maps were struck down in court?

-Gov. Gavin Newsom said California's redistricting was in response to Texas' rare mid-decade redistricting push.
+Gov. Gavin Newsom said California's redistricting would counter Texas' rare mid-decade redistricting push.
 That doesn't mean California is turning back after a federal court in Texas blocked the state's recently redrawn congressional map from going into effect for the 2026 midterm elections.

-Tuesday's court ruling came weeks after California voters formally approved a ballot measure that was introduced to counteract Texas' redistricting — but lawmakers removed the trigger language from the ballot measure.
-Without the trigger language, changes to California's districts are unlikely.
+Tuesday's court ruling came weeks after California voters formally approved a ballot measure that was introduced to counteract Texas' redistricting.
+The California measure originally included trigger language that said the state would only redraw its congressional map in response to a similar move by a Republican-led state, but legislators removed the language before voters went to the polls.

 "Donald Trump and Greg Abbott played with fire, got burned and democracy won," Newsom wrote on X Tuesday following the court ruling.
 "This ruling is a win for Texas, and for every American who fights for free and fair elections."